Doug Pinnick: Biography

 In 1979, Pinnick was invited to join a band that was forming in Springfield, Missouri with singer Greg X. Volz of Petra fame.
 He accepted the offer and re-located, only to have the band dissolve within a month of his arrival.
 He was soon offered a spot in guitarist Phil Keaggy's touring band, along with the drummer from the failed Volz project, Jerry Gaskill.
 Pinnick has a co-writing credit on the track "Just a Moment Away" from Keaggy's 1980 album Ph'lip Side.
 Pinnick toured with Keaggy for about a year before returning to Springfield and set about looking for a new musical project.

 Pinnick soon became involved with guitarist Ty Tabor after seeing him play a concert at Evangel College in Springfield.
 Jerry Gaskill was later included and the band The Edge was born.
 In 1983, the band changed their name to Sneak Preview and released an independent, self titled LP.
 The trio evolved into King's X several years (and a move to Houston, Texas) later.
-Pinnick is the older member of King's X, with Tabor eleven years his junior, and Gaskill seven years younger than him.

 Since then, Pinnick has become one of the most respected voices in rock music by fans, critics, and peers alike.
-He is highly sought-after by other artists for album guest appearances, as well as membership in several side bands and recording projects.
+He is highly sought after by other artists for album guest appearances, as well as membership in several side bands and recording projects.

 In 1998, Pinnick confirmed his homosexuality, coming out during an interview for Regeneration Quarterly.
 Diamante Music Group canceled distribution of King's X material in Christian retail stores following this information becoming public knowledge.
 In recent years, Pinnick has revealed that he now identifies as agnostic, in contrast to his Contemporary Christian music past.

 Besides King's X, Pinnick became active with his own Hound Pound studio in Texas.
 He currently resides in Los Angeles.

 In March 2018, it was announced that original member of the proto punk band MC5, Wayne Kramer, would embark on a 35-date tour of North America for their 50th anniversary of the band's debut, Kick Out the Jams, recruiting Pinnick to play bass along with Kim Thayil of Soundgarden, Brendan Canty of Fugazi, and Marcus Durant of Zen Guerrilla.